akzhan/perl-YourCompany-Project/README.md

 "/api" route also provides implementation of [OpenAPI](https://www.openapis.org/) protocol.

-Some configuration settings like database ones embedded to reduce the learning curve.
+Local configuration settings were embedded into the repository to reduce the learning curve.

+This application respond to `/projects` route only (see `bin/cli routes` for details).

 ## Installation